-After the normal maximum enrolment period (status F), you may only re-register as a postgraduate student if a departmental panel convened by the chairperson recommends approving your application to continue (status X).
-Such approval will only be granted more than once in exceptional circumstances
+After the normal maximum enrolment period (status F), you may only re-register as a postgraduate student if a departmental panel recommends approving your application to continue (status X).
+Such approval will only be granted more than once in exceptional circumstances.